Huntz256/AFTG/README.md

 AFTG
 ====

-Minecraft mod that greatly increases its difficulty.
+This is the source code for a minecraft mod that greatly increases its difficulty.
 Verison Alpha V0.7 for MC 1.5.1.
-Here is the modified files' source code.
+(This is my first mod.)

 Implemented Features
 ---------------------
 -Under certain conditions, lethal Arrows From The Ground will shoot upwards in volleys.
 -The player takes 1.5x damage from all difficulty scaled damage sources (that means all mobs).